versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/Transport.md

 #### transport.connect()
 {: #transport-connect .code}

 Provides the transport with the remote endpoint's transport parameters.
-Each transport type requires specific arguments in this method.
+Each transport class requires specific arguments in this method.
 Check the `connect()` method in each one of them.

 > `@async`
 >